 Carafate (sucralfate) has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 A very serious allergic reaction to Carafate (sucralfate) is very rare.
-However, seek medical attention right away if any symptoms of a serious allergic reaction start to occur, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, seek medical attention right away if any symptoms of a serious allergic reaction start to occur, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, or trouble breathing.

 The content on this page is for informational and educational purposes only and does not constitute professional medical advice.
 Patients should not use the information presented on this page for diagnosing a health-related issue or disease.
 Before taking any medication or supplements, patients should always consult a physician or qualified healthcare professional for medical advice or information about whether a drug is safe, appropriate or effective.